 The Marshmallow based Oxygen OS 3.0 update was one of the most eagerly anticipated updates for the OnePlus line-up right alongside the launch of the OnePlus 3.
-What it meant for existing users was the end to a long wait to finally get a taste of Google’s latest Android flavour.
+What it meant for existing users was the end of a long wait to finally get a taste of Google’s latest Android flavor.

 While many will complain that the update should have been pushed out months ago seeing as how the official Marshmallow launch was way back in October of 2015, getting the update now is certainly a nice welcome none the less.